 Take note of the ideas you really like and want to investigate further.

 Next, head over to your keyword research tool of choice.
 There’s a massive number out there, and some are way better than others.
-My three top choices are Jaaxy, AdWords, and SEMRush.
+My three top choices are Jaaxy, UberSuggest, and SEMRush.

-SEMRush is good – huge database, updated regularly, nice, accurate suggested related keywords etc, but it’s membership is costly – particularly if you’re just starting out – and the sheer volume of suggested keywords can be a little overwhelming.
+SEMRush is good – huge database, updated regularly, nice, accurate suggested related keywords etc, but its membership is costly – particularly if you’re just starting out – and the sheer volume of suggested keywords can be a little overwhelming.
+It’s not a choice for beginners

 Right now I’m using Jaaxy – you get a free trial (which does have some limitations), but they also offer differing levels of monthly membership – and their Pro membership is super affordable, and contains everything you need.
 It even allows you to do the alphabet soup technique right from your dashboard if you want to bypass that step in Google, although there’s limits on the number of soup results you get based on your membership level.
 Jaaxy gives you the precise number of competing pages for each of the keyword phrases you enter, too, so you can easily see which ones to target.